alexsosei/daily-planner-app/README.md

 - Saves the event in local storage when the save button is clicked in that timeblock.
 - Persist events between refreshes of a page.

+## Installation
+The app is deployed using link

+## Usage
+The web app is registered and displayed in screenshot below ![login]

+## License
+The license used is MIT license

+## Features
+The feature branches are called feature/add-css and feature/add-js.

+## Tests
+The app was tesed using open live server many times.